openweathermap/deker/docs/deker/collection_schema.rst

    :scale: 30%
    :align: right

-Now each geo-point contains only one sort of information.
+Now each geo point contains only one sort of information.
 Moreover, you can place these dimensions in such a way, when weather layers will become the first dimension, for example like ``['Z', 'Y', 'X']``.